neow3j/neow3j-examples-java/neo3-examples/README.md

 3. To deploy the contract switch to the Devtracker view and right click the `default.neo-express` blockchain that you started in the last section.
 Choose "Deploy contract" from the context menu.
-    Choose the `main-account` in the appearing command pallette.
+    Choose the `Alice-account` in the appearing command pallette.
 Then choose the contract you compiled in the previous step.
 Any contract for which a NEF file is found in the project will show up.

 After the last step the transaction hash of the deployment transaction should show up in a pop up